 Palak Patta Chaat is a spicy tangy chaat and is a specialty of North India, especially Delhi, wherein crispy crunchy spinach fritters are drizzled with yogurt, green chutney, sweet n sour chutney, vermicelli.
 Like any other fritters, spinach leaves are dipped in gram flour batter and then fried.
 Once fried, beaten and smoothened yogurt, sweet n sour chutney and green chutney are drizzled on these and then served.

 Having developed a lot of liking for it, I decided to try it at home.
 Since I make spinach pakoras very often so thought that this would be equally easy to make.

 When I tried it for the first time, it was like half success, as some leaves turned out very crisp after frying whereas others didn’t.
-Couldn’t understand the reason behind it.
-Read about it, googled it and above all tried few more times with different permutations and combinations.
-Finally, got perfect crispy spinach fritters.
+I couldn’t understand the reason behind it.
+Read about it, googled it and above all tried a few more times with different permutations and combinations.
+Finally, I got perfect crispy spinach fritters.
 And ready to share with you all.